 garnish

-- Wash and slice or dice the guava
+- Wash and slice or dice the guava .

-- Peel the pomegranate and collect 1 cup of arils
+- Peel the pomegranate and collect 1 cup of arils.

 - In a mixing bowl toss the fruits and peanuts and spinkle the dry mix of spices.
 Now add lemon juice and toss well.

-- Serve garnished with mint leaves after a taste test.
+- Serve garnished with mint leaves.

 That salad looks gorgeous.
 I haven’t eaten these pink guavas in years, I’m suddenly craving some after seeing this now 😀